 Below you will find:

-1. Discussion of funding changes/ pressure on wage rates since the start of 2020
+1. Discussion of training and starting out wage rates.
+Additionally, funding changes/ pressure on wage rates since the start of 2020

 2. Average wage rates in the services of the big players (e.g. Provincial, Evolve, Kindercare, BestStart, Rainbow Group/PORSE, Barnardos).